eric15342335/comp2113-engg1340-group-project/README.md

 Reduce your terminal's font size initially.

-An unsuitably large font size may cause the table displaying stock information and data to be cut off or misaligned within the terminal window.
+Unsuitably large font sizes may cause the table displaying stock information and data to be cut off or misaligned within the terminal window.

 Start with a smaller font size, such as `10`, to ensure the stock table displays correctly, and then increase the size if needed.